smart-data-models/dataModel.ParksAndGardens/FlowerBed/doc/spec.md

         model: https://schema.org/Text
         type: Property
     color:
-      description: 'The color of the product'
+      description: The color of the product
       type: string
       x-ngsi:
         model: https://schema.org/color
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateLastWatering:
-      description: 'Timestamp which corresponds to the last watering of the flower bed.'
+      description: Timestamp which corresponds to the last watering of the flower bed.
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     depth:
-      description: 'Depth of this flower bed.'
+      description: Depth of this flower bed.
       minimum: 0
       type: number
       x-ngsi:
         model: https://schema.org/depth
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     height:
-      description: 'Heigth of this flower bed.'
+      description: Heigth of this flower bed.
       minimum: 0
       type: string
       x-ngsi: